Pwarner87/mc-exercise/FUBAR.md

 The hippo didn't like the taste of Ted very much and spat him back out.
 He was missing a few pieces but they stiched him back together.
 Ted was happy and became a nice Teddy after the incident.

 Teddy went to school to get his masters in Library Science to become a librarian.
 Alice, Carol, and Bob walk into the library.

+They all decide to resolve their differences, so they all get some scones and juice.
+They end up deicded they want to spend the rest of their lives together, so they all get married to each other.
+And buy a farm.